LUNG ABSCESSA lung abscess is a cavity within the substance of the lung filled with

 awaiting confirmation of the causative organism by sputum culture.

-· The aspiration of infected mucus or tissue from the nose, mouth or
+CAUSES· The aspiration of infected mucus or tissue from the nose, mouth or

 pharynx especially in alcoholics, epileptics, unconscious or